kpreisser/MouseClickSimulator/README.md

 ## Status

-Currently, the project contains actions for pressing keys, writing text, SpeedChat, Doodle Interaction Panel and the Automatic Fishing Function.
+Currently, the implementation contains actions for pressing keys, writing text, SpeedChat, Doodle Interaction Panel and the Automatic Fishing Function.
 The GUI allows to load predefined projects but not yet to create own projects and it does not yet show what actions a project contains.

 ### TODOs: